 - You aren’t burning as much fat as you would doing cardio or other exercises.

 - You are neglecting the rest of your body and overtraining simultaneously.

-These are both huge issues that you need to address for the sake of your health; in the long and the short term.
-But, unfortunately, doing this will just make things harder for yourself, even if you work harder than ever before.
+These are both huge issues that you need to address for the sake of your health in the long and the short term.
+But, unfortunately, doing this will make things harder for you, even if you work harder than ever before.

-So what do you do instead of trying top target fat loss?
+So what do you do instead of trying to target fat loss?
 Well, there are a couple of things.
 The first thing that you need to be making sure that you do is cardio or HIIT exercise.
-This is where you’re burning the most calories per workout, and that's what you need if you're going to burn off some excess fat, alongside your diet, of course.
+This is where you’re burning the most calories per workout, and that’s what you need if you’re going to burn off some excess fat, alongside your diet, of course.
 It happens all over your body, not just where you want it.
 That’s actually a good thing in the long run.
 Trust us.

 On top of cardio, strength exercises are still a good idea too.
-When you train the area you want to lose the fat from, you're going to improve your muscle definition, and that's a good start.
-What's even better though is compound exercises (like these).
+When you train in the area you want to lose the fat from, you’re going to improve your muscle definition, and that’s a good start.
+What’s even better, though, is compound exercises (like these).
 They make you work more muscle than you do outside of the compound workout and burn more calories.
 Not only do you burn more in the workout, but you raise your resting energy expenditure AND get the afterburn effect too.
-Talk about efficient!
+Talk about efficiency!

 Before you go and start your awesome newly found exercise methods, there’s another VITAL thing you need to think about, though, and that’s your diet.
 Ultimately, fat loss is dependent on your diet more than anything else.
 Therefore, you need to be consuming under your daily caloric maintenance needs to burn fat at all, usually by around 250 calories per day in a combination of diet and exercise.